mohmmedalmoni3/me/README.md

 - **Vertical experience timeline** — chronological career history with tech-stack tags per role.
 - **Working contact form UI** — client-side validation and a confirmation message (ready to wire up to a backend or form service).
 - **Fully responsive** — tuned breakpoints down to small mobile devices (380px+).
-- **Accessible by default** — semantic landmarks, `aria-label`s throughout, visible keyboard focus states, and `prefers-reduced-motion` support.
+- **Accessible by default** — semantic landmarks, `aria-label`s throughout, visible keyboard focus states, and full `prefers-reduced-motion` support (every animation above degrades gracefully).
 - **Zero build step** — no framework, no bundler, no `node_modules`.
 Open the file and it runs.

 ---